dukcode/ps-utils/README.md

 `Assertions`

 Provides strict timeout assertions used internally by the test framework.
-You generally don't need to use this directly if you extend `ProblemSolvingTest`.
+You generally don't need to use this directly if you use `@PSTest` annotation or extend `ProblemSolvingTest`.

 ## 📝 License